 Figure 1b.
-Overall regional HH compliance by moment at Southern Health-Santé Sud Personal Care Home (PCH) facilities for the past four fiscal years.
-In PCH facilities, HH compliance rates decreased for all moments compared to the previous year.
-The 80% target compliance rate was met for moments 2, 3 & 4.
+Overall regional HH compliance by moment at Southern Health-Santé Sud Personal Care Home (PCH) facilities for the past year.
+Although the 80% target compliance rate was not met, HH compliance rates have increased in PCHs over the past year.